Skip to main content

 “If you want something easier…”

 “I have not vowed to fight this battle easily, Leader Sir.
 I will learn.
 Jatin will help.”
-Jatin nodded at Bonomali who had become quite a favourite of his.
+Jatin nodded at Bonomali, who had become quite a favourite of his.
 The leader shook his head.

 “During the day, you live your dedicated lives, work and go home.
 You don’t know each other.”
 He instructed firmly.
 “Never be seen together or indulge in a conversation.
 If you are introduced just say Namoshkar and move on.”

 It was almost midnight when they reached a village.
 The fields of paddy on either side of the road were dark with fireflies sparkling around the grass covers.
-The only light visible was at the Shiva Temple at the crossroad right in the middle of the village where a torch was lit.
+The only light visible was at the Shiva Temple at the crossroad right in the middle of the village, where a torch was lit.
 The village was in slumber.
 The carriage stopped beside the temple premises.
-The Leader folded his hand and prayed.
+The Leader folded his hands and prayed.
 The men watched.
 The Carriage driver got down from the seat and unlocked a chamber below the seats.
 He took out two bundles and handed them to the confused men.

 “We did not have luggage with us.”
 Jatin stopped at the Leader’s gesture to take it.
 The men could feel the metal pipes within the wrapped cloth bundles as soon as they took them.
 The carriage driver smiled with his paan-stained teeth.